mjt-books/python-book/chapters/chapter-19.md

 - Compare runs across machines and hardware configurations because metrics and logs share the same schema.
 - Integrate basic “does this still work?” checks into your review process, so regressions are caught before they consume days of GPU time.

+If you’re just starting out, you can think of the practices in this chapter in two tiers:

+- **Minimum viable baseline:** structured logs, a per-run ID, simple file-based metrics, and at least one tiny training smoke test in CI.
+These work on a single laptop or CPU-only CI job and should be your first priority.
+- **Optional enhancements:** hosted experiment trackers, rich dashboards, GPU-aware CI jobs, and scheduled profiling runs.
+These become valuable as your team, hardware, and experiment volume grow.

 In the rest of this chapter, we’ll turn these ideas into concrete patterns:

 - First, we’ll standardize how your training code logs what it’s doing.